calvinmetcalf/es6-translate/readme.md

 });
 ```

-To populate a loader with all of the node.js built in modules use
+To populate a loader with all of the node.js built in modules use (patch does this by default)

 ```js
 var es6Translate = require('es6-translate');